cta-observatory/protopipe/docs/reference/mva.rst

 - signal for a regression model,
 - signal and background for a classifier.

+In the default analysis workflow, signal is composed of gamma-rays while background by protons.

 The training of a model can be done also via the GridSearchCV_ algorithm which allows to find the best hyper-parameters of the models.